saadabdulhakimqureshi/Balls-Away-Unity-C-/README.md

 ## Rules

 Avoid the red balls.
 If you get hit your ball becomes smaller and the enemy balls become faster.
 If you get hit 5 times the game is over.
 The difficulty of the game effects the speed of the enemies.
+Both your high score and current score is shown on top.

 ## Snapshots